-Priority Date Closing Date Notification Date Reply Date Rolli Admis
+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall X
+D9 Fall Х

-Winter
+D9 Winter

-Spring X
+D9 Spring Х

-Summer X
+D9 Summer Х

-) Yes No
+D10 Yes No

-Does an open admission po olicy, if reported, apply to .
-00
+D10 Does an open admission po blicy, if reported, apply to

 transfer students?

+Describe edditional requires a a seta fa s transfa n advaication if a naliochlo:

-Describe additional require manta far transfa r admission if a anliaahlar
+D11 Describe additional require nents for transfe r aumission, ir a pplicable.

-- 111111111111111111111111111111111111111 , ,
+Transfer Credit Polici 95

+D12 Report the lowest grade ea rea that may be

-transferred for credit: D
+DIZ transferred for credit: se that may be

+D

-3 Marrian una propola a af ara dit many ha Number Unit Type
+D13 Number Unit Type l

-3 Maximum number of credite transferred from a two-year may be
+Maximum number of credits s or courses that may be Number Onit Type

-transierrea from a two year montation.
+010 transferred from a two-year may be

-4 Number Unit Type
+D14 Number Unit Type

-4 Maximum number of credits may be
+D14 Maximum number of credits s or courses that may be 21

-transferred from a four-yea r institution:
+transferred from a four-year institution:

+· ·

-5 Minimum number of credits that transfers mu ust complete at
+D15 Minimum number of credits that transfers mu ust complete at

-your institution to earn an a •
+your institution to earn an a ssociate degree:

-'
+·

-Minimum number of credits that transfers mu ust complete at
+D16 Minimum number of credits that transfers mu ust complete at

-6 your institution to earn a ba
+your institution to earn a ba chelor's degree: 36.00

+D17 Describe other transfer crea dit policies: